Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-11-13-vis2020-streaming-infrastructure.md

 if you have other questions that aren't answered here, in the documentation on [Github](https://github.com/superministream/virtual-conference) or the demo video about [SuperMiniStream](https://youtu.be/wDZnmMAWsbU).
-Also keep an eye out for Alper's write up about the virtual conference webpage, which I'll link to here when it's up.
+Also be sure to check out [Alper's write up about the virtual conference webpage](https://alper.datav.is/blog/2020/11/virtual-ieee-vis-website/)!